Samobek-Erkinov-S/uzbek-ner/README.md

   noise keys and a near-empty decoy field; the five chosen classes cover 88.3% of all annotations.
-- **BIO conversion** — a deterministic converter with apostrophe normalization, agglutinative-suffix matching, and priority-based conflict resolution; 19,609 rows, 0 BIO violations, verified three independent ways (match-rate audit, absence audit, byte-level re-verification of the saved artifact).
+- **BIO conversion** — a deterministic converter with apostrophe normalization, agglutinative-suffix matching, and priority-based conflict resolution;
 - **Controlled comparison** — four pretrained models (XLM-R-large/base, mBERT,
   TahrirchiBERT) under identical splits, seed, and recipe, each with a per-tokenizer `max_length` audit for fairness.
-- **Decomposition** — the ~9-point gap between the headline (0.71) and the core (0.80)
-  is measured and attributed to two documented annotation pathologies, shown to be architecture-independent across all four models.

 Full analysis, every number, and all design decisions: **REPORT.md**.

 ## Repository layout

-- `REPORT.md` — the complete write-up (also `NER_Task_Report.pdf`).
+- `REPORT.md` — the complete write-up.
 - `notebooks/` — one notebook per phase, in order, with outputs preserved:
   - `1_2_explore_and_convert.ipynb` — data forensics, label reconciliation, BIO conversion
   - `3_4_split_tokenize_align.ipynb` — 80/10/10 split, tokenization, label alignment